Student Poll Worker Program

 - The assignment typically concludes at 9 p.m.

-- Sign up using our volunteer application form, CLICK HERE
+- Sign up using our poll worker application form, CLICK HERE

 - You will need to obtain your parents’ and school’s permission (to attending training if on a school day)